 What is intricate with the preoperative evaluation for Total Knee Replacement?

-Before arthroscopic knee surgery, the joints adjacent to the diseased knee (hip and ankle) are prudently evaluated.
+, the joints adjacent to the diseased knee (hip and ankle) are prudently evaluated.
 This is significant to make sure optimal result and recovery from the operation.
 Replacing a knee joint that is contiguous to a severely injured joint may not return significant development in function as the adjacent joint may become more painful if it is unusual.
 Moreover, all treatments that the patient is taking are revised.
 Blood-thinning medicines such as; warfarin (Coumadin) and anti-inflammatory medications such as aspirin may have to be adjusted or discontinued prior to surgery.

 What happens in the postoperative period?
 What is involved in the regaining from operation?